bvibber/aotjs/readme.md

 # NaN-boxing

+(Note: decided against NaN-boxing and am going with tagged pointers and boxed floating-point instead.)

 NaN boxing makes use of the NaN space in double-precision floating point numbers, so variable-type values can be stored in a single 64-bit word.
 If the top 13 bits are all set, we have a "signalling NaN" that can't be